Descanonge/tomate/doc/source/tutorial.rst

 We must thus give them all the information necessary to accomplish those tasks.

+A filegroup regroups similar files that have the same format, that contain the same variables, and in whiwh the data is arranged in the same fashion.

 Our files are organized as such::

     Data